This article was first published in the Epoch Times Travel Blog.

 Beautiful Belize is small but culturally interesting situated on the Caribbean coast of Central America.
-Nestled beside Mexico and Guatemala it has a diverse geography from the second largest barrier reef to a tropical jungle that is home to hundreds of different species.
+Nestled beside Mexico and Guatemala, it has a diverse geography, from the second-largest barrier reef to a tropical jungle home to hundreds of different species.
 Not to mention many ancient Maya Ruins.

 You will find a mix of Caribbean, Mexican, African, Spanish, and Mayan culinary influences when it comes to dining.
 North American-style foods like burgers, pizzas, and chicken dishes are readily available.
-Rice and beans, popular in the Caribbean and Central American countries, is a common staple and often served as an accompaniment to main meals.
-Along with the coast and island destinations, seafood is big on the menu with fresh fish, lobster, shrimp, and conch dishes readily available.
+Rice and beans, popular in the Caribbean and Central American countries, is an everyday staple and often served as an accompaniment to main meals.
+Along with the coast and island destinations, seafood is big on the menu, with fresh fish, lobster, shrimp, and conch dishes readily available.

-What you will also find is a large number of expat chefs have settled in Belize and are thoroughly immersed in the culture and raising the bar of Belizean cuisine.
+You will also find that many expat chefs have settled in Belize and are thoroughly immersed in the culture and raising the bar of Belizean cuisine.
 Here are three restaurants that stood out on my last visit to Belize.

 Chef Driven Restaurants

 Chef Rob’s Gourmet Cafe (Hopkins)

-In Hopkins, Belize, I spent a highly entertaining evening over a great dinner, while being regaled by Chef Rob’s stories.
-His cooking style is best described as eclectic as he brings the culinary experiences and techniques gained from around the world, together in his wonderful menu.
-The menu is small and changes daily (dependent on what produce is available that day) using the best of local ingredients from the freshest fish to vegetables and meat.
-Like most Belizean restaurants there is a heavy emphasis on seafood dishes.
+In Hopkins, Belize, I spent a highly entertaining evening over a great dinner while being regaled by Chef Rob’s stories.
+His cooking style is best described as eclectic as he brings the culinary experiences and techniques gained from around the world together in his excellent menu.
+The menu is small and changes daily (dependent on what produce is available that day), using the best of local ingredients, from the freshest fish to vegetables and meat.
+Like most Belizean restaurants, there is a heavy emphasis on seafood dishes.

 Chef Rob’s cuisine incorporates flavours from Asian, Mayan and Garifuna cultures.